RaInta/Classification-of-continuous-gravitational-wave-candidates-with-a-random-forest/README.md

 <img src="./Figures/Candidate2_2F_freq.png" width=640>

+But both of these are obviously noise because of the broad, high amplitude features.

 To cut down on the tedium and manpower required to perform such classification, we wish to construct a classifier to classify potential candidates as detections ('signal'), instrumental lines ('line') or merely noise ('noise').